RascalSoftware/RAT-Docs/source/tutorial/project.rst

             problem.parameters['Layer rough'].fit = False
             print(problem.parameters)

-Alternatively, you can set a multiple properties of a given parameter at once using name/value pairs.
+Alternatively, you can set multiple properties of a given parameter at once using name/value pairs.

 .. tab-set-code::
     .. code-block:: Matlab